arponr/writing/sonnets/copper.md

 and sadly, though I didn't know so then.

-On Princeton's campus is a copper statue coated in the verdigris of historicity.
+On Princeton's campus is a copper statue wearing the verdigris of historicity.
 But look at the plate on the plinth: the figure was established in 1993, the patina painted,